jclabgit/ai_bootcamp/AI_Engineering_Tools.md

   - Ansible: Automation tool for configuration management, application deployment, and task automation.
 - **Infrastructure as Code**:
   - Ansible: Also used for managing infrastructure.
-  - Python: For scripting and automating infrastructure tasks.
+  - Python: This is for scripting and automating infrastructure tasks.

 ## F. Cloud Computing

-Cloud computing offers a plethora of benefits, including scalability, accessibility to vast computational resources, and specialized services tailored for AI development and deployment.
+Cloud computing offers many benefits, including scalability, accessibility to vast computational resources, and specialized services tailored for AI development and deployment.
 This guide aims to provide AI engineers with a comprehensive overview of essential cloud computing concepts and practices.

 ### 1 - Define IAM for Your Organization

-As an AI engineer embarks on their cloud journey, one of the foundational steps is to establish Identity and Access Management (IAM).
+As an AI engineer embarks on their cloud journey, one foundational step is establishing Identity and Access Management (IAM).
 IAM allows administrators to authorize specific actions on resources, enabling centralized control and visibility over cloud resources.

 - Azure: [Azure IAM](https://azure.microsoft.com/en-us/product-categories/identity/)
 - AWS: [AWS IAM](https://aws.amazon.com/iam/)